trello-talk/tacobot.app/docs/guide/other/faq/README.md

 :::

 ::: details Why isn't new updates to cards/lists/etc. showing in commands?
-Trello data within boards are cached for 3 hours and may change depending on the commands you use.
-Card data is cached for 30 minutes.
+Trello data within boards are cached for up to 2 minutes and may change depending on the commands you use.
+Card data is cached for 5 minutes.
 :::